rage/programming-23/data/part-9/1-objects-and-references.md

 In the previous part there was an [exercise](/part-8/5-more-examples-of-classes#programming-exercise-lunchcard) where you implemented the class `LunchCard`.
 The card had separate methods for eating a regular and a special lunch, along with a method for depositing money on the card.

-The `LunchCard` class, as you were asked to implement it, has some problmes, however.
+The `LunchCard` class, as you were asked to implement it, has some problems, however.
 The card itself had knowledge of the prices of the different lunch options, and knew to subtract the right amount of money from the balance based on these.
 But imagine the prices changed, or there were new items introduced to the system, but several cards were already registered in the system.
 This would mean all existing cards would need to be replaced by versions with knowledge of the new prices.

 A better solution would be to make the cards "stupid", ignorant of the prices of different products.
 The purpose of the card would be to simply keep track of the available balance.
 All more complicated features should be contained within another class: the payment terminal.